hdShang/arxiv-daily/docs/cs-CL/2025-05-20/papers/250514852v1-easymath-a-0-shot-math-benchmark-for-slms.md

 ---
 layout: default
-title: EasyMath: A 0-shot Math Benchmark for SLMs
+title: "EasyMath: A 0-shot Math Benchmark for SLMs"
 ---

 # EasyMath: A 0-shot Math Benchmark for SLMs